 NOTE: Only Organization Administrators and higher may activate and de-activate Playbooks.

 NOTE: From the Playbooks tab on the Playbooks screen, active Playbooks open in Execution Mode, and inactive Playbooks open in Design Mode.
 Components always open in Design Mode, as there is no Execution Mode for Components, but they may not be edited until they are inactivated.

-- Click the red exclamation point icon at the top right of the screen, which will turn gray and white when clicked, to view a message listing the error(s) that prevented the Playbook from being activated (Figure 45).
+Click the red exclamation point icon at the top right of the screen to view a message listing the error(s) that prevented the Playbook from being activated (Figure 62).